meejah/fowl/docs/README.rst

 After this, an E2E-encrypted direct P2P connection (or, in some cases, via a "transit relay" service) is established between the two computers;
 that is, between the computer that created the wormhole code, and the one that consumed it.

-The key encrypting messages on this connection is only known to the two computers; the Mailbox server cannot see contents.
+The key encrypting messages on this connection is only known to the two computers; the Mailbox server cannot see any message contents.
 (It, like any attacker, could try a single guess at the wormhole code).
 See the `Magic Wormhole documentation <https://magic-wormhole.readthedocs.io/en/latest/welcome.html#design>`_ for more details on this.

 The "Dilation" feature further extends the above protocol to provide subchannels and "durability" -- this means the overall connection survives network changes, disconnections, etc.